JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-09/how-does-ssl-certificates-work/index.md

 ### What Does Interrupt a Session

 Many factors can interrupt a session.
 For example:

-Excellent question.
-Sessions in SSL/TLS can be interrupted or terminated for various reasons.
-Let’s explore the main factors that can cause a session to end:

 1. Natural session expiration: SSL/TLS sessions have a predetermined lifespan, typically set by the server.
 Once this time limit is reached, the session naturally expires.